-If the software is connected with the unit then bank switching via the transmitter is disabled.
+- if the software is connected with the unit then bank switching by the transmitter is disabled.
 Then, Bank switching is performed using the software in bottom part of the window.
-When a bank is switched using the software it is necessary to save your settings to the unit before you switch Banks, or your settings will be returned to the previous (unchanged) state.
+When a bank is switched using the software it is necessary to save your settings to the unit before you switch Banks, or your settings will be returned to the previous (unchanged) state. - To verify that the Bank switching is working properly, please start the software and look at the Diagnostic tab.
+There you can see Bank indicator with the channel bar.
+Try to change position of assigned switch.
+If everything is correct, you will see that the Bank number will change there.